braidn/blrrrg/posts/2023-04-24-rebuilding-battlestations.md

 there was a MacBook Pro on a floating arm on the right, a [Cinema Display][applDsplay] in the center, and horizontal 21 inch [ASUS ProArt][part] on the far right.
-[Ergodox][egd], [HHKB][hhkb], and all other peripherals were driven from a single [Caldigit Dock][cdigit].
+[Ergodox][egd], [HHKB][hhkb], and all other peripherals driven from a single [Caldigit Dock][cdigit].
 While this setup was by far the longest running [station][reddit] that I used, it was far from ergonomic.

-For starters (and this is more apparant than ever now), a wide field of vision or 'many vertical wide screens', cause me a lot of eye strain.
+For starters (and this is more apparent than ever now), a wide field of vision or 'many horizontally wide screens', cause me a lot of eye strain.
-Because almost my entire field of vision was blocked by monitors, it was also very hard to find a space to practice the now classic:
+Because my entire field of vision was filled by monitors, it was hard to find a space to practice the now classic:
 [20-20-20 rule][eyeStrain].
 As with most individual contributors,
 I spend most of my day steeped in code.
 Either writing it but,
 mostly digging through it.
-This setup afforded a lot of horizontal space but, is that a need when all files [are capped at 80 characters in length][wide]?
+This setup afforded a lot of horizontal space but, is that a need when most files [are 80 characters in width][wide]?

 Recently,
 within the last six months,